shreeshaagoyal/water-opengl/README.md

-# learning-opengl
+# water-opengl
-Learning Modern OpenGL
+Water simulation using OpenGL